 Getting an accurate construction estimate goes a long way to drive success in your construction.
 While it’s impossible to always be right to the penny, there are things you can do to make your financial forecast more on target.

 1. Know Your Customer’s Expectations

-The first thing is to make sure you’re on the same page as the customer.
-That means to have them approve of the plan, but also ensure they are fully aware of what those plans are and how the construction will be when finished.
+The first thing in construction estimating is to make sure you’re on the same page as the customer.
+That means having them approve of the construction plan, but also ensuring they are fully aware of what those plans are and how the construction phase will be when finished.
 You don’t want any unrealistic expectations or misunderstandings that lead to added expenses at the end of your project.